Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Being spiritual has nothing to do with what you believe and everything to do with your state of consciousness."
+> "One of the oldest human needs is having someone to wonder where you are when you don't come home at night. "
-> — **Eckhart Tolle**
+> — **Margaret Mead**

 ---